-The POA and the document that certifies that the undersigned has the faculty to submit it must have an apostille or the seal of a Colombian consul.
+The POA must be an original document.
+If the peson granting the POA of attorney is foreign, the document, along with the certificate that indicates that the undersigned has the faculty to submit it must have an apostille or the seal of a Colombian consul.
 This last one must be obtained if the Country where the POA is submitted has not ratified the Hague Convention Abolishing the Requirement for Legalization for Foreign Public Documents.
-Documents related to alleged credit can be submitted in copy and/or sent electronically.